flux-rs/flux/README.md

 ## Build Instructions

-The only way to test LiquidRust is to build it from source.
+The only way to test Flux is to build it from source.

 First you need to clone this repository